bertomartin/nickjj.github.io/_posts/2016-07-29-transform-a-toshiba-chromebook-cb35-into-a-linux-development-environment-with-galliumos.md

 ![Toshiba Chromebook 2 CB35 (2015)]({{ site.baseurl}}assets/img/blog/toshiba-chromebook-2-cb35-2015.jpg "Toshiba Chromebook 2 CB35 (2015)")

-First, let's go over its specs:
+First, let's go over its main specs:

 - 1.7 GHz Celeron 3215U (or an i3 for $45 more)
 - 4GB of RAM
 - 13.3" 1920x1080 IPS display (165 PPI)
+- Full size SD card
 - 2.9 pounds

 I don't know about you, but having used an i5 3.2GHz workstation I was skeptical